Policies & Bylaws

 If the cheque has been processed, a refund cheque will be mailed, less a $25 administration fee, within 30 days of the event Cancellations received after the stated cancellation deadline will not be eligible for a refund.
 After the deadline, the chapter has purchased a non-refundable meal and/or printed materials on your behalf.
 The participant has the option of transferring the registration to another person, without incurring a cancellation fee.

-This organization shall be called the Project Management Institute, North Saskatchewan Chapter (hereinafter 'the PMI-NSC').
-This organization is a Chapter chartered by the Project Management Institute, Inc. (hereinafter 'PMI®') and separately incorporated as a non-profit, tax exempt corporation (or equivalent) organized under the laws of the Province of Saskatchewan, Canada.
+Section 1.
+This organization shall be called the Project Management Institute, North Saskatchewan Chapter (hereinafter “PMI-NSC”).
+PMI-NSC is a Chapter chartered by the Project Management Institute, Inc. (hereinafter “PMI”) and is separately incorporated as a non-profit, tax-exempt corporation (or equivalent) organized under the laws of the Province of Saskatchewan, Canada.